Completed research

 Project partner: Energie Steiermark GmbH

-Employees: Project manager: Prof. Dr. Clemens Mader; employee: Mag.
+Employees: Project manager: Prof. Dr Clemens Mader; employee: Mag.
 Marlene Mader

 Description: With the study "Electromobility in Styria", RCE Graz-Styria presents the results of a comprehensive online survey on the topic of electromobility in Styria with a focus on e-bikes, which was carried out in 2011 in cooperation with Energie Steiermark.
-The aim was to determine the potential and views on e-bikes, particularly in rural areas, and to create user profiles of e-bikers.
+The aim was to analyse the potential and views of e-bikes, particularly in rural areas, and to create user profiles of e-bikers.
 Three different target groups were surveyed: Styrian municipalities, already active e-bikers and people who could imagine using an e-bike.
 From the end of February to mid-April 2011, a total of 381 people took part in the survey online.
-At the end of May 2011, a workshop was held with participants in this study and other interested parties, where the initial results of the study were presented, reflected upon and discussed: 1) E-bikes are replacing cars, particularly for distances of up to 10 km, 2) The batteries are almost exclusively charged at home, 3) Around two-thirds of the people surveyed use an e-bike.)
-Around two thirds of those surveyed would like to see an improvement in cycle paths as the most important infrastructure measure, 4) Secure parking spaces are also a concern, especially for e-bikers who live in cities or outlying urban areas, 5) Almost 90% of municipalities support the private purchase of an e-bike
+At the end of May 2011, a workshop was held with participants in this study and other interested parties, where the initial results of the study were presented, reflected upon and discussed: 1) E-bikes are replacing cars, particularly for distances of up to 10 kilometres, 2) The batteries are almost exclusively charged at home, 3) Around two-thirds of the people surveyed use an e-bike.)
+Around two thirds of those surveyed would like to see an improvement in cycle paths as the most important infrastructure measure, 4) Secure parking spaces are also a concern, especially for e-bikers who live in cities or peripheral urban areas, 5) Almost 90% of municipalities support the private purchase of an e-bike.

 Funding amount: € 529,701 €, University of Graz: € 92.157